 Texas is doing pretty well on the housing market front compared to other states.
 In Austin, people are buying & selling their houses like it’s going out of style.
 Perhaps you are one of the many Texans who recently moved to a new home.
 If so, you might be wondering what type of grass is growing in your yard.

 There are dozens of grass varieties out there, but don’t let that discourage you.
-In today’s post we’ll share some steps to help you identify what’s growing.
+In today’s post, we’ll share some steps to help you identify what’s growing.

 1. Identify your climate — By knowing what climate you’re in, you can eliminate certain varieties.
-Grasses are considered either “cool season” or “warm season” grasses based on how they perform in the climate they’re in.
-If you live in Texas, you’re almost definitely looking at a warm season grass variety like St. Augustine or Bermuda.
+Grasses are considered either “cool-season” or “warm-season” grasses based on how they perform in the climate in which they’re planted.
+If you live in Texas, you’re almost certainly looking at a warm-season grass variety like St. Augustine, Buffalo, Zoysia, or Bermuda.